 We want VAULT Festival to be a safe, sustainable, and welcoming space.
-We’ve created these policies for staff, visiting companies and audiences to make it clear what we mean.
+We’ve created these policies for staff, visiting artists and audiences to make it clear what we mean.

-VAULT Festival is committed to ensuring our Visiting Companies, Audiences, Staff and our Collaborators feel welcome, supported and inspired, whilst engaging with and visiting the festival.
+VAULT Festival is committed to ensuring our Visiting Artists, Audiences, Staff and our Collaborators feel welcome, supported and inspired, whilst engaging with and visiting the festival.

 It’s important to recognise that VAULT Festival is built by, and for, many people from different backgrounds.